 RP-140SA is an expensive pair of speakers.

-This is the end of our list of 27 best home theater speakers but not the end of our article.
+This is the end of our list of 27 best home theater speakers in 2020 but not the end of our article.
 We have prepared for you some more reading material.
 If you want to know more about different speaker layouts, roles of each individual speaker in a home theater speaker system, different types of speakers that can be used, and if you want to get a better understanding of all those technical characteristics, you should keep reading.

 The Most Common Speaker Layouts in A Home Theater System

 First, we are going to go through some of the most common speaker layouts.
 The layout you are going to choose depends mostly on the size of your room but also on your budget.
 If you have a small or medium room, you will be perfectly fine with 5.1 system but if you want more spacious sound you can always go for 7.1 system or even 9.1.
 Of course, you are going to need a bigger room for that kind of surround sound experience.
 Also, 5.1 systems are the cheapest ones and they are usually easy to install (unless you want to install your surround speakers in your walls).

 5.1 is the most common layout.
 It includes six speakers – Center, Front Left, Front Right, Surround Left, Surround Right, and a subwoofer (SUB).
 The speakers have to be positioned appropriately.
 You can see typical 5.1 speaker layout in the picture below.